r-simmer/simmer/cran-comments.md

+## Resubmission

+The incoming pretest failed.
+Fixed compilation error on Windows x64: changed size_t to unsigned long in conversion to SEXP.

 ## New patch release

 Some minor new features and fixes.
 Plotting functionalities (deprecated in the previous version) covered by the simmer.plot package have been removed.